 Check the electronic boards in departure halls for info on destinations, platforms and coming-up departures.
 If this doesn’t help, ask at the information booths (Chances are that the person there would hardly speak English).
 For most intercity and some suburban lines you should go to Egged booth on 6th floor.
 Metropoline, a company which operates service to Beer Sheva (and destinations enroute), also has an info booth on that floor (on the right from Egged booth), although it’s usually inactive.
 For most bus lines within the metropolitan area of Tel Aviv you should go to the Dan info booth on 7th floor (they also handle info on lines operated by Kavim).

 Several intercity and many metropolitan destinations are also served from the more user-friendly 2000 Bus Terminal (AKA Arlozorov terminal), next to Tel Aviv Merkaz/Savidor Train Station.
 It is a good place to make connections between train and bus, and there are information desks.
 North-bound buses stop at Namir Road alongside this terminal, but at peak times they might be full when they get there.
-Most south-bound buses stop at Holon Junction.
+Most mediterranean-bound buses stop at Holon Junction.
 The above warning is also valid there.

 In general, buses follow the Fourth Commandment (“Remember the Sabbath day”), stopping on Friday afternoon, and only resuming service Saturday after sunset.
 Some services, however, may start earlier on Saturday afternoon.
 Minor services may not resume until Sunday morning.
 Tickets can be bought from the driver, or from the ticket counters in the main stations.
 For information, call 03-6948888, or *2800 from any phone within the country.
 A daily bus service is also available to and from Amman through the King Hussein Bridge.
 Call the operator (04-6573984) for details.